dungnguyen73/dungnguyen73/README.md

 <strong> About me:</strong>
 </h3>
 <h3 align="center">I'm a third-year student majoring in Computer Science.</h3> <br/>
-- 🔭 I’m currently focusing on my learning in school. <br/>
+- 🔭 I’m currently focusing on my learning at HCMUT <br/>
 - 🤔 I’m looking forward to gaining hands-on experience in practical projects.<br/>
 - 🌱 I have a fundamental understanding of DSA, Discrete Math. <br/>